MoveEasy23/moveeasy23.github.io/README.md

 ### Overview

-Cruxix was a collaborative project focused on creating a website that showcases a futuristic autonomous vehicle concept.
-The vehicle was imagined as a fully self-driving car without a steering wheel, designed around passenger comfort, productivity, and experience rather than traditional driving controls.

 ### Project Objective

 The primary objective was to design and develop a website that effectively communicated our vision of future mobility.
 Through the website, we presented the concept, its features, design philosophy, and the potential impact of autonomous technology on transportation.